ahcox/krust/krust-io/README.md

 Krust IO gives you an application class to derive from.
-It comes with a swapchain setup for you to pump your frames into (see `krust-examples/clear`for simple example of how to do that).
+It comes with a swapchain setup for you to pump your frames into (see `krust-examples/clear`for simple example of how to do that), a window to draw into and input to drive applications from.
-Windows to draw into and input to drive applications from.
+It aims for GLUT-like simplicity, supporting only one window, with either a reactive event loop, or a busy one as a game would use.

 The code is distrubuted among the following directories: